WeebNetsu/php-learning-material/README.md

 # PHP Learning Material

 These are all the lessons I created when learning PHP, they became my PHP course.
+The official order for the lessons can be found inside of **order.txt**.

 <!-- Watch the crash course: